 Sorry to Bother You: All the reasons Boots Riley can bother us anytime

-If you’ve been struggling in the swamp of the current heat wave, you hopefully made the wise choice over the weekend to go and enjoy Boots Riley’s oddball sci-fi movie Sorry to Bother You in a blissfully air-conditioned theater.
-If you didn’t do that this weekend, you need to scrape together some dimes immediately and head straight to your local theater to see it.
-The movie is one of the most original, ambitious, and visionary films of the past decade and deserves to be seen on the big screen – plus you deserve to get out of the sun and cool down while having your mind blown open by a satirical story with a fresh, strange voice.
+We enjoyed Boots Riley’s oddball sci-fi movie Sorry to Bother You in a blissfully air-conditioned theater during last summer’s heat wave.
+If you didn’t, you need to see it immediately.
+The movie is one of the most original, ambitious, and visionary films of the past decade – plus you deserve to get out of the sun and cool down while having your mind blown open by a satirical story with a fresh, strange voice.

 He’s been politically engaged since his teens

-Riley is renowned for writing tenaciously political music as the frontman of hip-hop group The Coup and has tackled a number sociopolitical issues in his music including capitalism, the impact of the patriarchy, police brutality, and the mechanisms of the criminal justice system.
+Riley is renowned for writing tenaciously political music as the frontman of hip-hop group The Coup and has tackled a number sociopolitical issues in his music including crony capitalism, police brutality, and the mechanisms of the criminal justice system.
 However, Riley is also a self-identified communist who joined the Progressive Labor Party at 15 and was active in the Occupy Oakland and Occupy Wall Street movements earlier this decade.

 While studying film at San Francisco State, Riley also joined anti-racist protests, telling The New York Times: “White supremacists said they were going to take back the Bay Area.
 They had the ‘Aryan Woodstock’ in Napa, and they’d have rallies in Union Square, with cops surrounding these Nazis.”
 Riley liked to throw soda cans over the cops and into the crowd of Nazis – a technique paid loving homage to in Sorry to Bother You.